Niagara Cave in Harmony MN

 102 Portland Ave S, Minneapolis, MN 55401

-Natural Free + $2 Parking More Info
+Free + $2 Parking

-The Chute’s Cave was a naturally formed cave with a unique history.
 It first gained notoriety in 1866 when the New York Herald published a tall tale about secret passageways with hieroglyphics, sarcophagi, and sacrificial alters.
 This was debunked.

-For ten cents, you can ride in a boat lit by a torch under Main Street, through the sandstone limestone archway.
+For ten cents, you could ride in a boat lit by a torch under Main Street, through the sandstone limestone archway.
 It was a fun gimmick that made it the first show cave in Minnesota.
-But with urban development plans, it made the cave unstable.

-Eventually, the tunnel was acquired by Pillsbury and used to help power the plant.
-While the show cave is no longer accessible you can still get close to the entrance.
+While the show cave is no longer accessible, you can still get close to the entrance.
 We did so at Mill Ruins Park.

 Mill Ruins Park is a lot of fun to explore.
 It’s smaller but there are plenty of things to see and do nearby.
 Make sure to check it out: Things to do at or near Mill Ruins Park in Minneapolis